How To Prepare for Memorial Day Email Marketing Campaign

 Source: MailCharts

-Also, choose colors such as red, white, and blue when designing your email.
-This can help to convey the theme of patriotism and make your subscribers feel connected to this special day.
+Another way is to use national colors such as red, white, and blue in your email design.
+This also conveys the theme of patriotism and makes your subscribers feel connected to this special day.

 The use of the colors of the national flag in the email